-INSTRUCTOR: Ms. Lesley Brazier PHONE: 780-539-2727
+INSTRUCTOR: Ms. Lesley Brazier 780-539-2727

-OFFICE: C405 E-MAIL: LBrazier@nwpolytech.ca
+OFFICE: C405 LBrazier@nwpolytech.ca

-Arrange with instructor in person or email LBrazier@nwpolytech.ca to set an appointment.
-Office appointments will be held in C405 or can be

-OFFICE HOURS: arranged via telephone or Zoom.
+OFFICE HOURS: an appointment.
+Office app Arrange with instructor in person or email LBrazier@nwpolytech.ca to se an appointment.
+Office appointments will be held in C405 or can be arranged via telephone or Zoom.